 Carl Ray Polk, Jr., Governor Appointee

 Carl Ray Polk, Jr. of Lufkin is a partner at Corner Capitol Advisors – M&A Investment Banking Firm.
 He is also an owner and operator of Polk Land & Cattle Co. in Angelina and Houston Counties.
 Their land and ranching investments include 300 head of registered Brahman cattle and F-1 commercial cow/calf operation, real estate as well as timber production in East Texas.
-Polk currently serves on the Board of Directors of CHI/St. Luke’s Medical Center of Texas as well as the executive committee of Texas Southwest Cattle Raisers Association, Texas Wildlife Association and the Texas Parks and Wildlife’s Private Landowners Advisory Committee.
+Polk currently serves on the Board of Directors of CHI/St. Luke’s Medical Center of Texas as well as the First Vice-President of Texas Southwest Cattle Raisers Association, Texas Wildlife Association and the Texas Parks and Wildlife’s Private Landowners Advisory Committee.
 He received his education from Kilgore College and the University of Texas.
 Additionally, he completed the Mergers and Acquisition Program through the Anderson School of Business at the University of California, Los Angeles.
 Carl Ray and his wife, Romy, have three children; Andrew, Preston and Mary Grace.

 Tina Y. Buford, Governor Appointee